benjamin421/aionbio/content/resources/project_1a.md

 - We can reversibly block mitosis by altering membrane potential. [^6]
 - Small molecules can be used with transcription factors to increase the yield of iPSCs and the speed of the reprogramming process. [^7] [^8]
 - Endogenous voltage potentials play an important role in cell communication and coordination. [^9] [^10] [^11]
+- Most successful reprogramming methods to date are 0.1-1% effectieve.[^12]

-![Image of bioelectric interventions influencing downstream transcriptional responses.](/img/upstream.png) *Image from Anderson in Bioelectricity, 2024*[^12]
+![Image of bioelectric interventions influencing downstream transcriptional responses.](/img/upstream.png) *Image from Anderson in Bioelectricity, 2024*[^13]

 ## What we think
 A bioelectric approach to reprogramming will lead to an order of magnitude increase in the yield of iPSCs.

 ## How we will find out
 1) Benchmark existing reprogramming techniques for consistency of results measured against iPSC yield.
-2) Develop a robust voltage reporting technique to use on non-excitable cells.[^13]
+2) Develop a robust voltage reporting technique to use on non-excitable cells.[^14]
 3) Utilize voltage reporting technique from (2) on cell reprogramming method from (1).
-4) Use data from (3) to create synergistic feedback loop between computational models[^14] and experimental trials in chemical reprogramming to increase iPSC yield.
+4) Use data from (3) to create synergistic feedback loop between computational models[^15] and experimental trials in chemical reprogramming to increase iPSC yield.